Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 enabled satellite channel spreads these bits with the appropriate PRN code.
 The 50 bps D1 navigation message is further modulated by the standard 20‑bit Neumann–Hoffman sequence so that the resulting signal matches the BeiDou B1I specification.
+Optionally a 1 kbps D2 message using a 10‑bit Neumann–Hoffman overlay can be interleaved every other millisecond.
 Finally the channels are summed to produce complex baseband samples ready for SDR playback.
 The output is ready to be transmitted by an SDR.